 If this is your first trip to Edinburgh, you will likely spend a lot of time exploring the attractions along the Royal Mile (which is only a few minutes walk) including a visit to the Princes Street gardens, making this a great place to stay in Edinburgh as most attractions are within walking distance.
 This is likely the most expensive place to stay in Edinburgh however it is the best area to stay in Edinburgh due to its convenience of access to everything including Waverley train station, making it worth it.

-New Town – Best Place to stay in Edinburgh for families
+New Town – Best Place to stay in Edinburgh with families

 Wondering where to stay in Edinburgh with family?
 Up the hill from Old Town, New Town is new in the sense of only going back to 18th century, as opposed to the 12th century as some other areas of Edinburgh.
 But, no worries, you’ll still see a lot of historic buildings and sites of interest in New Town.
 The center of New Town is Princes Street, another main shopping thoroughfare of Edinburgh.